 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-Once you have your site and plugins expertly configured and fully set up, all you then need to do is add great content consistently to begin bringing web traffic organically.
+Once your WordPress site and plugins have been set up and expertly configured, all you need to do is add content on a regular basis to automatically begin bringing traffic.

-If you need great content ideas for your site, we recommend subscribing to our email training series here:
+If you need topics for content that you can post on your site, then subscribe to our email training series on growing your business with content marketing here:

 Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
-This step is covered in the next article in the WordPress Traffic Blueprint series.
+This step is addressed in the next section of our WordPress Traffic Automation Blueprint series.

 This is the end of Part 4